FACG4/CopyPaste/README.md

 ### User Stories:

+* As a web developer, I need an easy way to generate code for navbar.
+* As a web developer, I need an easy way to generate code for login page.
+* As a web developer, I need an easy way to generate code for footer.
-* As a web developer, I need an easy way to generate code for some components in my projects.
+* As a web developer, I need an easy way to generate code for signup.
+* As a web developer, I need an easy way to copy the resultant code and use it.
 * As a web developer, I want to navigate easily through the website.
-* As a web developer, I need an easy way to copy the resultant code and use it.